 Organized Activities and Excursions (all included in the Conference Fee)

-– Romanian wine tasting experience with an international sommelier (September 27th)
+– Romanian Craft Beer tasting experience with an international sommelier (June 25th)

-* Please note that the day trip to Bran and Braşov has limited capacity and is expected to be filled fast, hence, it is recommended to book your tour as soon as possible.
+* Please note that the day trip in Bucharest has limited capacity and it is expected to be filled fast, hence, it is recommended to book your tour as soon as possible.